-This week, guest blogger Molly Crabapple pops by to bring you the Coilhouse Guide to Fashion Week During The Apocalypse.
-Below is Part Two - Anatomy of Fashion Week.
-Molly talks about the shows, the swag and the social nuance.
+This week, pharm guest blogger Molly Crabapple pops by to bring you the Coilhouse Guide to Fashion Week During The Apocalypse.
+Below is Part Two – Anatomy of Fashion Week.
+Molly talks about the shows, and the swag and the social nuance.
 See Part One here.

 There are several ways to experience New York Fashion Week.
 The first is as a worker in the fashion industry.
 I imagine this must be endlessly frustrating, as the entire week exists to overwork everyone and show them just where they stand in the pecking order.
 A more amusing, if sociopathic alternative, is to look at “Crashin’ Week” as a giant video game, in which you, a fah-bulous Super Mario, steal swag bags, elbow your way VIP parties, and plant your proletarian ass into aristocratic seats.
 Third: you can watch the spectacle of it all.
 It’s really interesting.

 During New York Fashion Week, I got invited to Duckie Brown, Mackage, and Venexiana shows inside the tents.
 I also checked out Project Runway winner Leanne Marshell’s new collection, was a “VIP” during Williamsburg Fashion Weekend, and spent considerable time sipping McCafe in the press lounge.

 Were I a super villain, Mackage would clothe my henchwomen.
 Oh those sleek coats!